 This no-fail recipe uses skinless and boneless chicken breasts.
-No brining or marinating needed.
-An easy 3-step method guarantees the success EVERY TIME and you can customize with your favorite seasonings!
+No brining or marinating is needed.
+An easy 3-step method guarantees success EVERY TIME and you can customize with your favorite seasonings!

 For years I tried different techniques to cook chicken breast.
 With the low-fat content, chicken breast is ridiculously easy to overcook with traditional methods.
 When cooked just a few minutes too long, it turns out dry, chewy, and tasteless.

 Enter sous vide cooking!
-It’s a water bath cooking method by sealing food in a bag, then cooking to a very precise temperature in a water.
+It’s a water bath cooking method by sealing food in a bag, then cooking to a very precise temperature in a water bath.
 It means “under vacuum” in French.

 Our recipe is foolproof as you can control the temperature precisely, so you’ll achieve the meat with unparalleled juiciness and NEVER overcook or undercook your chicken breast!